LinuxCNC/wlo/_posts/linuxcnc-2025-Norway.md

 Discussion points at the meeting

-How to improve the community experience
+Suggestions on how to improve the community experience
 1. Revive our Video conferences (René, Steffen, Petter) - Steffen starts an invite, followed by René, Andy, Petter and Dominic
     Migrating to BigBlueButton on https://www.senfcall.de/.
     - Close gaps in communication between LinuxCNC forums and developers